MariuszDabrowski/controller/README.md

 * Add a way to leave the game
 * Add a way to reconnect to the game
 * Test extension on a different computer
+* Ability to send the same command multiple times

 ----